 If there is any doubt you will be notified prior to leaving the clinic and may require follow up lab work or visits.
 We recommend that all patients perform an at home pregnancy test at 5-6 weeks after their abortion to make sure it is negative.
 It can take up to 6 weeks for the BHCG (pregnancy hormone) to drop low enough for the urine pregnancy test to be negative.

 We are a discreet locally based clinic and it is rare for us to have protestors outside of our building.

 Can I have someone in the room with me during the procedure?

 Unfortunately, due to the safety and privacy of our patients we do not allow patients to have support people with them for their procedures.

-Your driver will check in at the beginning of your appointment and then be asked to wait outside or nearby for the duration of the appointment and return when you are ready to be picked up.
+Your driver will check in at the beginning of your appointment and then be asked to wait in the lobby or outside for the duration of the appointment and return when you are ready to be picked up.